Escapingbug/ancypwn/README.md

 ## To use `pwntools` `gdb.attach` function

-What is best of `ancypwn` is its supporting of popping up terminal window and runs command inside.
+What the best of `ancypwn` is its supporting of popping up terminal window and runs command inside.
 This allows the fluent experience of using pwntools' `gdb.attach` function to debug target.

 To use this, you need to set up your terminal like this: